 - Do not use your phone on the street, but walk into a store, restaurant or café;

-- Dress like a local, so don’t explore Bogotá in shorts or zip-up pants with sandals (read more about clothing advice here);
+- Dress like a local, so don’t go exploring Bogotá in shorts (or zip-off pants) with sandals (read more here about clothing tips for Bogotá);

 - Leave your camera in your bag and take it out only when you want to take pictures.